privacybydesign/irma-documentation/docs/issuer.md

 title: Issuer guide
 ---

 Being an IRMA issuer allows you to issue credentials containing attributes to IRMA app users, which they can then disclose to yourself or to others.
 Contrary to verifying IRMA attributes from the [IRMA app](irma-app.md) which can be done by anyone running an [IRMA server](irma-server.md), issuing to IRMA apps cannot be done without involvement the developers of IRMA ([the Privacy by Design Foundation](https://privacybydesign.foundation) and [SIDN](https://sidn.nl/irma)): registering your organization and the credentials you will be issuing is required.
-This includes signing a contract that among others requires you to properly protect your IRMA private key, as well as paying a yearly fee.
+As part of this registration process the identity of your organization is verified, and the contents and structure of the credentials that you will be issuing is finetuned for correctness and consistency with the rest of the IRMA ecosystem.
+This process includes signing a contract that among others requires you to properly protect your IRMA private key, as well as paying a yearly fee.

 This page documents some of the processes involved.